You really have to go pull out all the stops when creating a new waterfront precinct in geographically blessed Sydney.

 The NSW capital is world famous for its stunning Harbour – and rightly so.
 With sparkling blue waters, the iconic Sydney Opera House, and the Harbour Bridge linking the glittering high-rise buildings of the CBD with smaller – but thriving – North Sydney, planning and building another ‘destination’ district might have seemed risky.

 However, what was once an ugly disused container terminal is now a glamorous culture, dining and leisure precinct.
 Ideally situated to the north-west of the CBD with water on one side and the drama of the city on the other, Barangaroo is an expansive 22 hectare playground.
+From hotels and apartments to office spaces to a dizzying array of eateries – Barangaroo more than holds it own in photogenic Sydney.

 So whether you want fine dining, a breakfast with a view or a simple burger, let us recommend some of the best restaurants in Barangaroo.
 We’re sure there’s something for everyone in this exciting development.